Cabub/ProgrammingLessons/Lesson2/README.md

 #### The 'Type' Talk

-Back in my day, we had to be very careful about the datatypes we were using and converting betweeen them, because we had to allocate the memory to store them.
-Nowadays Python takes care of that for you, but you still need to be careful or you could be burned by bad typing.
+Back in my day, we had to be very careful about the datatypes we were using and converting betweeen them.
+Nowadays Python takes care most of that for you, but you still need to be careful or you could be burned by bad typing.
 I'm sure we'll talk more about it later in the course, but for now, you should know that you can check the type of a variable by using the ``` type ``` function.
 ```python
 type('str')
 type('int')